uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

         * Not authenticated: only public posts.
         * Authenticated locally as author: all posts.
         * Authenticated locally as friend of author: public + friends-only posts.
-        * Authenticated locally as someone author made a post private to: + those private posts.
         * Authenticated as remote server: This probably should not happen.
 Remember, the way remote server becomes aware of local posts is by local server pushing those posts to inbox, not by remote server pulling.
     * POST [local] create a new post but generate a new id
         * Authenticated locally as author